 "Professor Wassermann is asked by industry magnate Morgan Hunnicut to lead an expedition to study the giant Yeti creature found frozen in a large ice block."

+A star is born!
 On this day in 1992 (in Italy), Jackpot (aka Cyber Eden) premiered theatrically.
-The feature starred Adriano Celentano and Kate Vernon, and here's the plot summary as listed on IMDB.com:
+Directed by Mario Orfini, the feature starred Adriano Celentano, Kate Vernon, and Carroll Baker.
+Here's the plot summary as listed on IMDB.com:

 "Gloria Ruckhauser has a dream: rediscovering the figure and features of herself when she was 20.
 Convinced that science is getting nowhere in the search for a cure to the aging process, Gloria sets up a foundation whose mission is to find a miracle potion.
 Various scientists take up the challenge and develop a substance that reverses the biological clock.
 Now, they face a new challenge.
 How to stop getting younger before it's too late."